spencerldixon/boilerplate/README.md

 - RobotsTxt - disable OpenAI's GPTBot web crawler in the `robots.txt` file
 - RemoveTrailingSlashes - removes trailing slashes from urls (https://tosbourn.com/ruby-on-rails-seo/#remove-trailing-slashes)
 - GoodJob - a PostgreSQL backed Active Job backend (installs dashboard too, authenticated for admins only)
+- Seeds - adds a test admin account to the seeds.rb file

 ### Coming soon / In Progress
 - AppName - sets your app name as a custom config variable to be used everywhere your app name is mentioned so you can change it in one place